-My role as a marine geologist is to drive and influence the ocean mapping science required to unlock the secrets of Australia's underwater landscape.
+My role as a marine geologist is to drive the ocean mapping required to unlock the secrets of Australia's underwater landscape.
 Ocean mapping science can help reveal the geological origin of the seafloor and explain the distribution of important seabed habitats and marine life.

-My research goal is to understand the long-term geological and physical processes that have influenced key geomorphic features of the seabed, both in shallow shelf and offshore deeper waters, and to study the relationships between those seabed habitats and their associated marine life.
+My research goal is to understand the long-term geological and physical processes that have influenced key geomorphic features of the seabed, particularly for the deep Great Barrier Reef and the Coral Sea.

 Research projects range from the study of submarine canyons, underwater landslides, submerged reefs, paleo-channels, algal bioherms, cold-water corals, mesophotic (twilight) coral ecosystems, seamounts, tsunami modelling and habitat mapping.